vda-lab/visualisation-tutorial/pages/vegalite/tooltips.md

 series: vegalite-series
 weight: 8
 ---
 The easiest - but still very useful - interaction you can create for a plot is to show a tooltip on hover.
-This is straightforward, but just adding the `tooltip` key in the `encoding` section:
+This is straightforward: you just add the `tooltip` key in the `encoding` section with an array of the fields that you want to have included in that tooltip:

 ```json
 {